 The TCJA nearly doubled the standard deduction for each filing status.
 Those amounts are to be annually indexed for inflation through 2025, after which they’re scheduled to drop back to the amounts under pre-TCJA law.
-(See the Chart "2019 standard deduction" for the 2019 amounts.)
+(See the Charts "2019 standard deduction" for the 2019 amounts and "2020 standard deduction" for the 2020 amounts.)
 The combination of a higher standard deduction and the reduction or elimination of many itemized deductions means more taxpayers will find that the standard deduction exceeds their itemized deduction.
 This could have a significant impact on timing strategies.

 Smart timing of income and expenses can reduce your tax liability, and poor timing can unnecessarily increase it.

 When you don’t expect to be subject to the AMT in the current year or the next year, deferring income to the next year and accelerating deductible expenses into the current year typically is a good idea.
 Why?
 Because it will defer tax, which is usually beneficial.